jordandgold/terra-component-lib/DEV_README.md

 #### Storybook

 Storybook is an open source tool for developing UI components in isolation for React and other popular JavaScript frameworks.
 It makes building UIs organized and efficient.
 Stories are written in `src/stories/index.js` with a syntax not unlike common JavaScript unit tests.
 See the [Storybook docs](https://storybook.js.org/docs/basics/introduction/) for more information on how to use the Storybook API.

+If you prefer a simpler sandbox approach, you can simply import your components into `App.js` like normal and manually test them there.

 #### Testing Methodology